Sylvan Adams

-Sylvan Adams (סילבן אדמס; born November 1, 1958) is an Israeli-Canadian billionaire businessman and philanthropist.
+Sylvan Adams (סילבן אדמס; born November 1, 1958) is an Israeli-Canadian billionaire businessman.

 Background and career

 Adams was born and raised in Quebec City, Canada.
-He served for close to 25 years as president and CEO of Iberville Developments, one of Canada's largest real-estate development companies founded by his father, Marcel.
-At the end of 2015, he emigrated to Israel (made Aliyah) and settled in Tel Aviv.
+He served for close to 25 years as president and CEO of Iberville Developments, one of Canada's largest real-estate development companies, founded by his father Marcel.
+At the end of 2015, he immigrated to Israel and settled in Tel Aviv.

 Philanthropy

 He donates money for many sports and educational activities.
 He established the Margaret and Sylvan Adams Family Foundation to support educational and medical projects in Israel and Canada.
 The foundation offers doctoral scholarships at the Israel Academy of Sciences and Humanities.
 The "Bonei Zion Prize" is given every year with his name by Nefesh b'Nefesh.
 The award recognizes immigrants to Israel from English-speaking countries who have impacted Israel in the fields of science and medicine, education and nonprofit work, national service, business, technology and culture, and arts and sports.
 It was established in 2013 with Adams assistance and offers each recipient with a $10,000 prize.

-In 2018, he donated $5 million to SpaceIL, the non-profit organization that is working to land the first Israeli spacecraft on the moon.
+In 2018, he donated $5 million to SpaceIL, the non-profit organization that is working to land the first Israeli spacecraft on the Moon.
 In 2019, Adams was reported to be funding the cost of a performance by Madonna at the 2019 Eurovision Song Contest.

 In 2019 he donated 100 million NIS for a new emergency medicine wing at the Ichilov Medical Center in Tel Aviv.
 He also donated money for a new children's hospital at the Wolfson Medical Center in Holon.

+In 2023 he was chosen to light a torch at the beacon lighting ceremony on Mount Herzl on the occasion of the 75th year of the State of Israel.

+In 2024 he donated $100 million to Ben Gurion University to help rebuild the Southern Cities of Israel after the Oct 7th Hamas-led attack of Israel by Hamas.

+In 2025 he donated $100 million to Soroka Medical Center to help rebuild the hospital that had been damaged by Iranian missiles in the summer of 2025.